MariaSGeo/15Puzzle/README.md

 ## States

-Each diffent state of the puzzle is by an one dimesnional matrix which consists of 15 ints (0.....14) 0 represents the empty tile
+Each diffent state of the puzzle is represented by a one dimesnional matrix which consists of 15 ints (0.....14) 0 represents the empty tile